Voiceofamerica/voa-fa/README.md

         - Yes
       2. Does your app qualify for any of the exemptions provided in Category 5, Part 2 of the U.S. Export Administration Regulations?
         - Yes

+## Android setup
+In order to be able to build and run Android, you'll need to do have the following:
+* From SDK Platforms:
+  1. At least Android 7.1.1 (api level 25)
+* From SDK Tools:
+  1. Android SDK Build-Tools
+  1. Android Emulator
+  1. Android SDK Platform-Tools
+  1. Android SDK Tools
+  1. Intel x86 Emulator Accelerator (HAXM installer)
+* Either a working ADV or a physical device that can be connected to the computer
+  - When you run `npm run start:android`, you should either see the text `AVD Discovered` or a CLI menu
+    - If you see the CLI menu but you see no ADVs (nothing is selectable besides `Quit`), you either need to ensure your physical device is connected properly or create a working ADV
+    - If instead, you see text warning of an unhandled promise rejection, cancel the command and try again

 ## Using this as a base